IT Tips & Tricks

 Back Up Your Data

 We all know we should regularly back up our data but it can be overwhelming to think of what to back up and take the time to set it all up.
-Microsoft Windows 7 (and even Windows Vista) comes with a backup and Restore feature built-in.
+Microsoft Windows 7 and Windows 10 come with a backup and Restore feature built-in.
 There are many options for backing up your data and you won't need any expensive or sophisticated equipment.
 Some options include external hard drives, flash drives, CDs, DVDs, and even online cloud-based storage (like Windows Live SkyDrive, Dropbox, or Google's G Drive).
 By backing up your data, your files will be protected if your computer ever get a serious virus or your hard drive fails.
 You could easily retrieve the files from your back up and move them to the new computer or hard drive.